aws-samples/rearchitecting-modernapps-sample/README.md

 # Sample Application for "Re-Architecting for Containerized Modern Application Workshop"

+It's the sample application to demonstrate how to modernize legacy applications.

+The sample uses:

+* Java
+* Jakarta Servlet
+* Tomcat

 ## Inspect the legacy app

 Check the legacy app and run it: